haasal/docker-cplex/README.md

   .
 ```

-The docker image should now be available under `cplex`.
+The docker image should now be available locally under `cplex`.

 # Running java code